HypeCheck

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic data available from the provided studies.
-Nutrient absorption likely varies by form (fresh juice vs. dehydrated powder).
+Unknown — no human pharmacokinetic data available from provided studies.
+Nutrient content varies widely by processing method (fresh juice vs. dehydrated powder).

 Red Flags to Watch For

-• Vegans or vegetarians using barley grass juice as a B12 source are at serious risk of B12 deficiency — this has been directly observed in research
+• Vegans or vegetarians should NOT rely on barley grass juice as a B12 source — clinical data shows it fails to prevent B12 deficiency

 Products Containing Barley Grass Juice